AppGharage/Curriculum/docs/core/README.md

 Understanding these tools and knowing when to use them is very key to your growth as a Developer.

 It's advisable to practice what you learn by building mini projects.
-It doesn't have to be something alot of people will use.
+It doesn't have to be something a lot of people will use.
 At this stage, you should focus on building your portfolio.
 :::